BeFour: Alina

 Alina Bock (born 2 November 1984 in Geilenkirchen, Germany) took piano lessons from the age of 6 and is an actress-in-training.
 She got her start with her own TV show on the German Disney Channel and as part of the Euro pop band "beFour".
 After touring Europe for years, gathering multiple platinum and golden records, and an endless pool of character inspiration, she made her way to Los Angeles and has studied and performed sketch and improv comedy all over town, including UCB, Groundlings, iO, and The Pack Theater.
 Some of Alina's impressive American TV credits include "Stressed Out Caucasian Mom", "Tired Caucasian Mom", "Jim & Helen Forever", "Adverse Possession", "Mary Mary & Some Other People", "Successful People", and as the bumbling FBI agent Calista Flockhart in the hilarious smash hit YouTube web series "Bad Boy".
 Alina works as a voiceover actor in both English and German and has lent her voice to hundreds of movies, commercials, and animated shows including the German version of 20th century Fox's Dr. Seuss's Horton Hears A Who.

 Dan

 Daniel "Dan" Mollermann (born 17 December 1987 in Berlin) is a German actor.
 Before joining beFour he was a competitive athlete.

 Angel

-Angel Garcia Arjona (born 21 February 1982 in Velbert) is a German dancer and trained banker.
+Angel Garcia Arjona (born 21 February 1982 in Velbert) is a German-Spanish dancer and trained banker.
 He had several appearances in music videos, for example Jessica Wahls (known from No Angels) - "Du bist wie Ich" ("You are Like Me").